Netpflix/Netpflix.github.io/README.md

 Prior to Housing Day, every House releases a Housing Day video to get students excited about the Houses.
 [Pfoho always has the best Housing Day videos](http://www.thecrimson.com/flyby/article/2014/3/15/2014-housing-day-video-rankings/), but why stop there?
 For 2016, we're releasing our very own Housing Day website to accompany the video.
 Enjoy!

 ## Technology stack
 Generated using [generator-react-express](https://github.com/JedWatson/generator-react-express).
 Built, naturally, off of React and Node.js/Express.
+Deployed and hosted with [Heroku](http://netpflix.herokuapp.com).

 ## Running
 Clone the app and execute: